 The easiest way to understand what is currently impacting your credit scores the most is to pay close attention to the risk factors you received with your score.

-If you haven't already done so, you can request a free FICO score directly from Experian.
+If you haven't already done so, you can request a FICO score for free directly from Experian.
 It will come with a list of the factors that are affecting you the most at the time your score was calculated.